nathan-contino/nathan-contino.github.io/_posts/blog/2023-08-08-gb-bike-tour-4.md

 {% include figure.html url="2023_08_08/7.png" description="winding thru the small roads" %}

-Our began with a speedy couple of miles downhill to the village of Haltwhistle, self-proclaimed "[center of Britain](https://en.wikipedia.org/wiki/Centre_points_of_the_United_Kingdom)."
+Our journey began with a speedy couple of miles downhill to the village of Haltwhistle, self-proclaimed "[center of Britain](https://en.wikipedia.org/wiki/Centre_points_of_the_United_Kingdom)."
 Haltwhistle was a wonderful first stop of the day thanks to the excellent flat white, tea, and breakfast sandwiches at [Brew Bar](https://www.hexham-courant.co.uk/news/23998036.brew-bar-haltwhistle-wins-mps-small-business-year-competition/).
 My only regret: it was still too early in the day to try their draft list!

 {% include figure.html url="2023_08_08/1.png" description="speedy downhill through a cute hamlet" %}